House of Commons (Redistribution of Seats) Act 1949: Short title, commencement and extent

+The House of Commons (Redistribution of Seats) Act 1949 (Date of Commencement) Order 1950 (SI 1950/371) provided that the act would come into force on 1 April 1950.

 Amendment and repeal

-Following successful legal action the Act was amended by the House of Commons (Redistribution of Seats) Act 1958.
+Following successful legal action the act was amended by the House of Commons (Redistribution of Seats) Act 1958 (6 & 7 Eliz.
+2. c.
+26).
 This removed the Director General of the Ordnance Survey from each commission, and in each case appointed a judge to be deputy chairman.
 It also modified the definition of "electoral quota" so that it – in England, Scotland and Wales – would mean respective quotas for each country, based on the prior number of constituencies.
 A new procedure was established, forcing a local inquiry to be held if many objections arose to changes.